NickvanOort/codestyle/docs/abstract_code.md

         # Hardcoded category labels
         self.author_stats["loyalty_category"] = pd.qcut(
             self.author_stats["loyalty_score"],
-            q=5,  # Hardcoded number of categories.
-This makes the code way more complex! labels=[
+            # Hardcoded number of categories.
+This makes the code way more complex!
+            # this is 5 because the number of labels is 5, which is a bad idea
+            q=5,
+            labels=[
                 "Niet Loyaal",
                 "Minder Loyaal",